 In most states, removing a squatter requires a full legal eviction.
 That is not the case in Michigan.
 Here, a new law instated in 2014 allows landowners to take matters into their own hands.

 This new law states that the occupants who are on a property illegally or are trespassing can be removed by the landlord via ‘self-help’ (HB 5069/PA 223).
-This means that the landlord can change the lock and remove the personal belongings of a squatter.
+This means that the landlord can change the lock, turn off utilities, and remove the personal belongings of a squatter.

 Landowners still cannot physically remove a squatter or trespasser, as this constitutes assault and can result in a lawsuit.
 However, the squatter can be arrested by the police, and you do have the ability to take some measures that other states will not allow.
 In almost every other state, taking self-eviction measures are illegal, but that isn’t the case in Michigan.